 The Tennessee Student Assistance Award (TSAA) Program

 For more information about the Tennessee Student Assistance Award (TSAA) Program, visit www.collegepaystn.com.
 The TSAA is a non-repayable grant for undergraduate students enrolled at least half-time at an eligible post-secondary institution.
 Students must be Tennessee residents eligible for the Federal Pell Grant.
 Completion of the FAFSA determines eligibility.
-Funds are usually depleted in February so we strongly encourage you to complete the FAFSA as soon as possible after January 1, 2013.
+Funds are usually depleted in February so we strongly encourage you to complete the FAFSA as soon as possible after January 1, 2014.